I get asked a lot of questions online and throughout my day. So I put the most common questions and answers on this page.

 I’m always open to discovering new products and interesting opportunities.
 Contact me here and please be as descriptive as possible, providing links and any other pertinent info.

-If you’re pitching me to create a video/article about your product(s) and are offering an affiliate program, commissions on sales, free products or “mutual promotion” or any other trades that don’t include a monetary budget to account for my team and I’s hard work, you’ll be wasting your time.
+If you’re pitching me to create a video/article about your product(s) and don’t have a monetary budget to account for my team and I’s hard work, you’ll be wasting your time.
+I never do collaborations for affiliate sales, product trade or “mutual promotion”.

 Can I buy a banner ad on your site?